"May it be to me as you have said."

 - I suffer embarrassment in my soul when people stare at us when our son has an anxiety attack in public.

 - I suffer financial difficulties because autism is not covered by insurance in my state.
-Our family typically spends over $5,000 per year on my and my son’s health issues, and that is not the half of what we would spend if we had more resources.
+Our family typically spends over $5,000 per year on mine and our son's health issues, and that is not the half of what we would spend if we had more resources.

 - I suffer the loss of friendships with those who do not understand our peril.
 They make judgments and sometimes accusations.